 At the heart of the Natural Spaces Domes System is our patented connection hardware which we call the Super-Lok.

-Invented in 1978, it was the answer to six years of dome building using inadequate wood plates, metal brackets and panelized systems.
+Invented in 1978, it was the answer to eight years of dome building using inadequate wood plates, metal brackets and panelized systems.

-The sleeve is made from very heavy gauge steel with an extra thick zinc plating to make it rust proof.
+The sleeve is made from very heavy gauge steel with an extra thick epoxy coating to make it rust proof.

-What we were looking for was a connector that was self aligning and so simple to put together that any dummy-sorry, that should be any “novice” dome builder could do it.
+What we were looking for was a connector that was self aligning and so simple to put together that anybody including any “novice” dome builder could do it.

 We didn’t want you to have to do any of the assembly of the strut hardware up on the scaffolding.

 With our system all you do is slip the sleeve tongue into the hub slot and pound a hardened, 4 inch plated bolt “pin” in place, securely locking the two together.
 That’s it.
 No coming back to tighten, no re-aligning, no adjusting.